ToughBuilt Industries Inc. Issues Shareholder Letter

-Lake Forest, Calif, July 22, 2021 (GLOBE NEWSWIRE) -- ToughBuilt Industries, Inc. (“ToughBuilt” or the “Company”) (NASDAQ: TBLT; TBLTW), today issued the following letter to shareholders:
+Lake Forest, Calif, July 22, 2021 (GLOBE NEWSWIRE) -- ToughBuilt Industries, Inc. (“ToughBuilt” or the “Company”) ( TBLT; TBLTW), today issued the following letter to shareholders:

 Dear Fellow ToughBuilt Shareholders: